microsoft/nxs/README.md

 The command below requires nvidia-docker.
 Check [this page](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) for installation instruction.

 Make sure there is a GPU available to be used.
-Nvidia T4 is recommened.
+Nvidia T4 is recommended.

 ```
 export API_KEY="YOUR_API_KEY"